The only recruiter who exclusively places Founding AEs

 You need it to work.

 This engagement is built for two people.
 Founders at the seed and Series A stage who are running sales themselves and need to transition out without breaking what's working.
-And first-time sales leaders who just stepped into a role and are hiring across the business — often while still learning it themselves — and need to make sure no one falls through the cracks.
+And sales leaders stepping into roles and revenue levels they have not managed before — often while still carrying a full plate — who need to make sure the hire does not fall through the cracks.

 You're a founder closing deals on instinct and need someone who can run the motion without you